Skip to content

 Before introducing how to design log content, there are a few questions that need some simple discussion.

-The entire content of this article is based on these discussions.
+The entire content of this article is written based on these discussions.

 1.1 Why Output Logs?